micro-ROS/micro-ROS.github.io/_docs/client_library/decision_paper/index.md

 See the modified rcl version at [https://github.com/micro-ROS/rcl/commit/cdb0cca50d49c5b5576bf88d2bb7a1d57ae1e00b](https://github.com/micro-ROS/rcl/commit/cdb0cca50d49c5b5576bf88d2bb7a1d57ae1e00b)

-## High-level core features missing in rcl
+## Decision in the OFERA Project

+* In a face-to-face meeting in Bucharest in March 2019, the partners from the OFERA project decided to take a double-tracked approach as follows:

+1. Use rcl as C-based Client Library for micro-ROS by enriching it with small, modular libraries for parameters, graph, logging, clock, timers, execution management, lifecycle and system modes, TF, diagnostics, and power management.
+2. Analyze fitness of rclcpp for use on microcontrollers, in particular regarding memory and CPU consumption as well as dynamic memory management.

+In this meeting, we decided explicitly against a separate client library in the style of rclc.

+### Responsibilities for extensions to rcl

-Parameters
+Parameters (eProsima)

-* eProsima plans optimized implementation, where MCU client queries agent specifically for parameter values rather than all values being sent to the node on the MCU.
+* Optimized implementation planned, where MCU client queries agent specifically for parameter values rather than all values being sent to the node on the MCU

-Graph
+Graph (eProsima)

-* Similar to parameters.
+* Similar to parameters

-Logging
+Logging (eProsima)

-* Optimized implementation for MCU by eProsima
+* Optimized implementation for MCU

-Time / Clock and Timers [eProsima+Bosch+Erle, in Turtlebot demo -- step 1]
+Time / Clock and Timers (eProsima, Bosch, Acutronic Robotics)

-* Jan, looks into rcl time and clock interface
+* Bosch will analyze rcl time and clock interface
 * Synchronization with microprocessor -- message types already available in micro-XRCE-DDS
-* Adapter for RTOS required -- part of abstraction layer ?!
+* Adapter for RTOS required -- part of abstraction layer

-Executor [Bosch, in Turtlebot demo -- step 1]
+Executor (Bosch)

+* Very simple mechanism will be developed in the micro-ROS Turtlebot demo until August 2019.

-Lifecycle / System modes [Bosch, in Turtlebot demo -- step 2]
+Lifecycle / System modes (Bosch)

-TF [Bosch, in Turtlebot demo -- step 3]

-Diagnostics [Bosch, in Turtlebot demo -- step 2]
+* To be developed in a second step in the micro-ROS Turtlebot demo.

+TF (Bosch)

+* To be developed in a third step in the micro-ROS Turtlebot demo.

+Diagnostics (Bosch)

+* To be developed in the second step in the micro-ROS Turtlebot demo.
 * Liveliness of node: Introduce mechanism in micro-XRCE-DDS similar to standard DDS?
 * Make PR for rmw extension with abstract interface to be informed about liveliness of other nodes?!

-Power management
+Power management (Acutronic Robotics)

-* RTOS dependant, it would require implementation for each one, AL
+* Highly dependent on RTOS, it would require implementation for each one

-## Decision in the OFERA Project

-* Do not go for rclc but directly for rcl + extensions
-* Try out rclcpp on a MCU and measure memory and CPU consumption